-The Trustees have determined an appropriate rate of investment return to meet these objectives, taking into account the financial strength of the employer.
-The Trustees have engaged with its advisers to ensure that excessive risk will not be taken in achieving this level of investment return.
+The Trustees have determined an appropriate rate of investment return to meet these objectives in excess of the return on UK government gilts.
+The Trustees have engaged with their advisers to ensure that excessive risk will not be taken in achieving this level of investment return.
+The Trustees have taken account of the financial strength of the Employer in determining this rate of investment return.